Working with Calculated Measures

 5 |

-Validation Message -Displays a message that the definition is valid or that the definition contains errors.
-If the definition is not valid, an error icon appears next to the line that contains validation errors.
-Hover over the error icon to see how to correct the definition. |
+Validation Message - Displays a message that tells you if the definition is valid or has errors.
+If it's not valid, you'll see an error icon next to the line with issues.
+Hover over it to see how to fix the definition. |

 6 |

-Editor Menu -You can do the following:
+Editor Menu - You can do the following:

 |